Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-On September 13, 2020, at 1432 central daylight time, a Cessna 172I airplane, N8488L was destroyed when it was involved in an accident near Cottage Grove, Minnesota.
-The pilot and two passengers were fatally injured.
+On October 25, 2020, at 1052 eastern daylight time, a Cessna 172H, N724BC, was substantially damaged when it was involved in an accident near Dunnellon, Florida.
+The pilot was fatally injured.
 The airplane was operated as a Title 14 Code of Federal Regulations (CFR) Part 91 personal flight.
+The pilot, who was also the owner of the airplane held a private pilot certificate for single-engine airplanes with an instrument rating.

 This post was originally published by Aero News GA on .
 Please visit the original post to read the complete article.